 if cnt < 10 then

-user.cmds values('rcp '||sqlline.name||' userp@server:/userdata0'||cnt||'/userp/','alter database rename file '''||sqlline.name||''' to ''/userdata0'||cnt||'/userp/'||substr(sqlline.name,19,255)||''';');
+insert into user.cmds values('rcp '||sqlline.name||' userp@server:/userdata0'||cnt||'/userp/','alter database rename file '''||sqlline.name||''' to ''/userdata0'||cnt||'/userp/'||substr(sqlline.name,19,255)||''';');

 --dbms_output.put_line('alter database rename file '''||sqlline.name||''' to ''/userdata0'||cnt||'/userp/'||substr(sqlline.name,19,255)||''';');